siddhartha-gadgil/siddhartha-gadgil.github.io/source/_posts/2015-01-12-dynamical-actors.markdown

 * Record that the commit contains a success.
 * Possibly update goals removing those attained.
 * SSE log the goals.

+## Channels

+* from interface: post JSON to server.
+* to interface: send SSE with _type_ used for a switch to decide action.